marshamiles/SherpaRoMEO_Permissions/README.md

-# Sherpa/RoMEO Permissions
+# Sherpa/RoMEO Permissions*
 ## Description:
-The project uses a Google Apps Script that utilizes the Sherpa/RoMEO API* to retrieve journal permissions data into a Google sheet.
+The project uses a Google Apps Script that utilizes the Sherpa/RoMEO API to retrieve journal permissions data into a Google sheet.
 The goal of the script is to search batches of journal ISSNs and identify permissions, conditions, and restrictions for submitting published scholarly research to an institutional repository.

+***This project uses the old Sherpa/RoMEO API which is being retired.
+I am working on re-writing the script to use the new API.**

 1. Register for a Sherpa/RoMEO API Key: http://www.sherpa.ac.uk/romeo/apiregistry.php
 2. Create a Google sheet, click on the Tools menu, and select "Script editor."